 Grip hight 880 to 1033mm

-The H Type is the new addition to the range for 2012.
-Providing a markedly more upright riding position, the H Type is for those who like to travel with unhurried style, taking in the journey along the way.
+The H Type provides a markedly more upright riding position, the H Type is for those who like to travel with unhurried style, taking in the journey along the way.
 Accepts all Brompton front luggage options

 Grip height 1072mm